 2. Identify People Who Impact Key Business Drivers

 Great leaders know how to involve everyone in the company’s success.
-Key business drivers are both internal and external factors that impact your business, and each key business driver has several employees who contribute to that driver every day.
+Key business drivers are both internal and external factors that impact your business.
+In fact, each key business driver has several employees who contribute to that driver every day.
 Lay the groundwork by identifying your key business drivers and the people on your team who contribute to them.

-Once you have completed this exercise, you and your team will have a better understanding of how each person affects key business drivers, what you need to focus on, and how to communicate it with your team to increase buy-in and performance.
+Once you have completed this exercise, you and your team will have a better understanding of how each person affects key business drivers.
+You will know what you need to focus on, and how to communicate it with your team to increase buy-in and performance.

 3. Define Performance Measurement